Home » News » Parish notices

 For Information on SVP help, Telephone Support and Care of the Sick in the Parish, please click here.

-Children’s Liturgy of the Word, during the 11am Mass at St Joseph’s on the 1st Sunday of every month (except August).
-To comply with diocesan safeguarding rules we must adhere to the appropriate adult/child ratios meaning limited numbers; each child must have a consent form pre-filled by their parent or guardian, and a registration of children attending is required for each session.
-We welcome volunteers, please get in touch.
-For more information contact pnlchildliturgy@gmail.com and to give consent for each child go to: https://forms.gle/XJgWreVksmvK7Pwv9
+Children’s Liturgy of the Word: Held at the 11am Mass at St Joseph’s on the first Sunday of each month (except August).
+Numbers are limited to meet diocesan safeguarding adult/child ratios.
+Each child must have a parent/guardian consent form completed in advance, and attendance is registered at every session.
+Volunteers are welcome.
+More information please go to pnlchildliturgy@gmail.com and to give consent for each child : https://forms.gle/XJgWreVksmvK7Pwv9

 Thinking about becoming a Catholic, or maybe want to be confirmed as an adult?
 We run informal ‘Come and see’ sessions looking at different aspects of our faith.
 Please contact the parish office for more information